apreus/paris-project-exhibition/_paris-project-exhibition/pci_7.md

 rights: Could not find it in the public domain anywhere.
 The link is a site where you can buy a download for under $10, but not sure how that works with usage.
 selection:
-caption: Poster advertising Byrrh wine-based ap√©ritif, c.1909.
-[Illustrated by Jules Alexandre Gr√ºn.]
+caption: Poster advertising Byrrh apéritif, c.1909.
-order: '6'
+order: '7'
 layout: paris-project-exhibition
 collection: paris-project-exhibition
 thumbnail: "/img/derivatives/iiif/images/pci_7/full/250,/0/default.jpg"